cha2hyun/nestjs-prisma-starter-kakao-oauth-jwt/README.md

-### 4. Perform a Mutatuib and Await Server Response
+### 4. Perform a Mutation and Await Server Response

 On your redirect page, initiate a login mutation to the Nest.js server using  `code` and `redirectUri` as variables.